bluecatlabs/gateway-workflows/Community/cisco_dna/README.md

 Gateway Version: 18.10
 Description: Gateway workflow to be IPAM interface to integrate with Cisco DNA Centre

-Refer 'CiscoDNA - BlueCat gateway Integration Guideline.pdf' for more detail
+Refer to 'CiscoDNA - BlueCat Gateway Integration Guideline.pdf' for more information.